San Francisco recalls 3 members of city's school board

 5 of5 A pedestrian walks past a San Francisco Unified School District office building in San Francisco, Thursday, Feb.
 3, 2022.
 A seemingly endless amount of drama, name-calling, lawsuits _ and outrage from parents and city officials _ made the saga of San Francisco's school board a riveting pandemic sideshow that is about to play out at the ballot box.
 Jeff Chiu/AP Show More Show Less

-Voters overwhelmingly approved the recall Tuesday night, according to tallies by the San Francisco Department of Elections.
+Voters overwhelmingly approved the recall in a special election, according to tallies by the San Francisco Department of Elections.

 Written By